Toulouse08/IS-170-Machine-Learning/README.md

 We will be going through all the machine learning algorithms used throughout the Spring 2023 semseter.
 We will go a bit into how an algorithm works and show me using the algorithms to complete some course work.
-We will be going through 11 differnt algorithms.
+We will be going through 11 different algorithms.